rwbuie/analytics_teams/03_privacy_risks.md

 - Your identity, and that of your organization, will not be used publicly (e.g. in publication) without your explicit consent
 - Your information may be deidentified and retained past conclusion of the study and used in secondary research

-You may view details of these policies by downloading a copy of the [consent agreement]
+You may view details of these policies by downloading a copy of the [consent agreement].

 [consent agreement]: {{ site.baseurl }}/assets/documents/Research Participant Consent Form.pdf